digitalvectorz/ccarps/Combat.md

 ## Height-based Modifiers ##

 Height modifiers are calculated by taking the Opposing Character's Height (rounded) in feet and subtracting the Active Character's height (rounded) in feet.
-For example, if the Active Character is 7 feet tall and the Opposing Character is 3, the Active Character will have a -4 Modifier to hit.
-However, when the Opposing Character becomes Active, they will have a +4 Modifier.
+For example, if the Active Character is 7 feet tall and the Opposing Character is 3, the Active Character will have a -4 Modifier to hit and a +4 Modifier to damage.
+However, when the Opposing Character becomes Active, they will have a +4 Modifier to hit and a -4 Modifier to damage.
 This helps prevent giant characters from always being able to hit tiny characters as if they were equal in height.

 ![Target Size Chart](images/Target_Size.png)